Moduli space of meromorphic differentials with marked horizontal separatrices: Moduli spaces of framed meromorphic differentials

 \begin{proposition} Let $S_b^{hor}$ be a framed genus zero translation surface.
 Let $P,Q$ be a pair of singularities of $S_b^{hor}$.
 We have

 \end{proposition} Note that $\tau_{P,Q}=(\deg(P)+\deg(Q)+1)(\delta_P+\delta_Q)$.

-\begin{proposition} Let $S_b^{hor}$ be a framed translation surface of genus $g\geq 1$, such that the underlying translation surface is not in a hyperelliptic connected component, or in a stratum of the kind $\mathcal{H}(-1,-1,n_1,\dots ,n_r)$, with $n_i>0$. \begin{enumerate} \item Let $P,Q$ be a pair of singularities of $S_b^{hor}$.
+\begin{proposition} Let $S_b^{hor}$ be a framed translation surface of genus $g\geq 1$, such that the underlying translation surface is neither in a hyperelliptic connected component, nor in a stratum of the kind $\mathcal{H}(-1,-1,n_1,\dots ,n_r)$, with $n_i>0$. \begin{enumerate} \item Let $P,Q$ be a pair of singularities of $S_b^{hor}$.
 We assume that neither $P$ nor $Q$ is the only pole of $S_b^{hor}$.
 We have

 \item Let $P$ be a singularity of $S_b^{hor}$.
 We have